 3 What transport and control protocols are necessary to define interfaces for networked production and post-production systems?

-4 What ancillary signals including payload identification2are required to be carried across the interfaces with the videosignals, and what are the parameters necessary to define specifications for these signals?
+4 What ancillary signals including payload identification1 and metadata are required to be carried across the interfaces with the video and audio signals, and what are the parameters necessary to define specifications for these signals?

 5 What technical requirements should be specified for the associated digital sound channels?